Are My Simulation Results Valid?

 About Nikhil Venkat:

 As an Application Engineer, Nikhil has been engaged in consulting and education services for the last three years, with a focus on stress simulation, CAD and data management.
 He earned a Master’s degree in Mechanical Engineering from the University of Florida, and Advanced Simulation and Product Design certifications from Autodesk.
-He’s been working with KETIV, one of the engineering consulting firms in California that focuses on Autodesk and Ansys solutions.
+He’s been working with KETIV, one of the manufacturing consulting firms in California that focuses on Autodesk Consulting and Ansys solutions.

 Leave a Reply